 So when it comes to what we eat, a calorie is very much a calorie, but when it comes to our overall health, we need to look at what those calories are composed of.
 In the brilliantly insightful book How Not to Die, Michael Greger writes, "a long and healthy life is largely a matter of choice."
 In 2015, Kim A. Williams, MD, became president of the American College of Cardiology.
 He was asked why he chose to eat a strictly plant-based diet.
 "I don't mind dying," Williams said.
 "I just don't want it to be my fault."

 Why plant-based?
 Because it doesn't restrict any food groups besides those that are processed.
 Essentially, it's very much how our ancestors would have eaten— mostly fruits, vegetables, nuts and seeds paired with the occasional fish, meat and eggs.
 In addition to eating a generally healthy diet, you can start to incorporate other foods that target inflammation, blood sugar levels, act like medicine and even aid your body in absorbing nutrients.

 Foods That Fight Inflammation

-"Flaxseed is a fantastic fibre source that fights inflammation, and in fact, the inclusion of many foods such as healthy fats, protein and omega-3 foods can be just as beneficial in fighting inflammation as adding particular foods," Parker adds.
+"Flaxseed is a fantastic fiber source that fights inflammation, and in fact, the inclusion of many foods such as healthy fats, protein, and omega-3 foods can be just as beneficial in fighting inflammation as adding particular foods," Parker adds.
 "Some foods to add to your diet long-term would be ginger and turmeric."